yashodhank/csv2rest/README.md

 - Simplicity of the API (only 6 query parameters !)
 - Nice technological choices (Python and generic libraries)
 - Overall quality (elegant code and flake8)
-- Performance (C bindings for sorting and filtering)
+- Performance (chained comprehension list for sorting and filtering)
-- Tests (unit tests and socketfile integration tests)
+- Tests (some unit tests)
 - Documentation (this friendly README filled with examples)
 - Not using a real database engine

-And the exam was missing a point that I consider important :

-- Security
-  - High availability
-  - Pagination limiting
-  - Rate limiting (`limit_req` from Nginx reverse-proxy)

 Installation procedure
 ----------------------

-Python3.6 is required since this project is targeted for production systems and not directly for consumers.
+Python3.6 is required since this project is targeted for servers systems and not directly for consumers.

 Just type this simple command then you're ready to use `csv2rest`.